noizeland/TuxTalker/README.md

-TuxTwitchTalker
+TuxTalker
 ===

 # Introduction

-TuxTwitchTalker (TTT) is a chat bot to connect to a Twitch channel and add functionality, respond to events, etc.  All of the functionality released so far are independent of the streaming software you use, as it only connects to Twitch (that may change in the future).
+TuxTalker (originally TuxTwitchTalker) is a chat bot to connect to a streamer's channel and add functionality, respond to events, etc.  All of the functionality released so far are independent of the streaming software you use, as it only connects to Twitch.
+This fork will aim for cross-platform functionality, expanding to other live streaming platforms in addition to Twitch.

 Some of the features (like playing media in response to events) are only effective if running on the streaming computer, but most could run on any computer, since most of the functionality is interacting with chat.

-TuxTwitchTalker is written on NodeJS, and should work on pretty much any operating system and the slowest of computers.
+This bot is written in NodeJS, and should work on pretty much any operating system and the slowest of computers.
 It uses the [tmi Twitch library](https://tmijs.com/) to interact with chat.
 The software is designed so that its configuration drives all its functionality, so streamers should not have to change the code at all to customize the advertised features to their stream.

-A part of my motivation to create TuxTwitchTalker was to help myself and others move away from tools that are offered by companies we would rather not be associated with.
+This bot was created to help small streamers move away from tools that are offered by companies we would rather not be associated with.
 It's no coincidence that the first release of this bot is shortly after Streamlabs (no, I'm not going to link to their website) made several marketing blunders exposing just how much of their IP they copied from other companies, many of which were not treated well.

 Most users will not need to change (or even understand) the program itself.
 All configuration is done via a [JSON file](https://en.wikipedia.org/wiki/JSON).
 It has extensive comments in it to help you customize it for your needs.